 Through a precise laser scanning system, the DIAGNOdent scans all the areas of your teeth.
 The device then sends an infrared signal and registers onto a digital read-out.
 In order to understand each tooth’s structure, we measure the fluorescence given off by the device.
 This makes it easy for Dr. Moulton to confirm where cavities could be developing, particularly in the small spaces on, around and between your teeth.

 The process of scanning your whole mouth takes just a few minutes to complete, helping us confirm the presence of cavities or decay.
-The sooner we can detect tooth decay, the more it helps you avoid the amount of expensive treatments that may be needed later in life.
+The sooner we can detect tooth decay, the more it helps you avoid a number of expensive treatments that may be needed later in life.
 If you want to stay proactive and avoid costly dental cases, you’ll want to use this technology.

 How Does Tooth Decay Develop?